anupam-coder/Name_search/README.md

     $git clone {the url of the Github repo}
     This command will make a clone of the repo.

-  2. change directory into the new folder and type
+  2. Change directory into the new folder and type

      $npm install
      This will install the required dependencies